RGANJAM-786/K8s/Helm.md

 “In my project, we use Helm for Kubernetes deployments.
 Each environment has its own values.yaml for customization.
 When a new build is triggered, the pipeline updates the image tag dynamically in Helm, and deploys the release.
 If something goes wrong, I check rollout status, logs, and Helm history.
 Since Helm keeps track of release history, I can rollback instantly with helm rollback.
 A real example was when a bad image tag was pushed; the pods went into CrashLoopBackOff.
 I quickly identified it, rolled back to the previous version, and then rebuilt the image with the correct tag.
 This reduced downtime and kept the app stable.”

+Please check these is a help commands cheat sheet in downloads folder